Witchfinder General-1968

 Grade: B+

-Witchfinder General (1968) is a macabre horror film that provides an enormous atmosphere amid a gruesome story centering around the theme of witch-hunting.
+Witchfinder General (1968) is a macabre horror film that creates an intense atmosphere amid a gruesome story centered on witch-hunting.

-By the late 1960’s violence and bloodletting in cinema had become more lenient and acceptable so the film takes full advantage of the timing with an unusual amount of torture, cruelty, and brutality.
+By the late 1960s, violence and bloodletting in cinema had become more lenient and acceptable.
+Hence, the film takes full advantage of the timing with an unusual amount of torture, cruelty, and brutality.

-The mid-seventeenth-century English period is highly effective as is the ghastly religious angle, making for effective film making.
+The mid-seventeenth-century English period is highly effective, as is the ghastly religious angle, making for compelling filmmaking.

-This succeeds in making his character chilling and maybe the best role of his career despite numerous disputes with the director, Michael Reeves, over motivation.
+This succeeds in making his character chilling and, maybe, the best role of his career, despite numerous disputes with director Michael Reeves over motivation.

-During the English Civil War, Mathew Hopkins (Price) took advantage of the unrest in the land, profiting from witch-hunting.
-He travels from town to town accusing the unfortunate of witchcraft until they are mercilessly executed after which he is paid handsomely.
+During the English Civil War, Mathew Hopkins (Price) took advantage of the unrest, profiting from witch-hunting.
+He travels from town to town, accusing the unfortunate of witchcraft, until they are mercilessly executed, after which he is paid handsomely.

-Matthew is assisted in the accusations and torments by John Stearne (Robert Russell) a man his equal in brutality.
-The knowledge that these two men were real-life historical figures makes the action even more difficult to watch.
+Matthew is assisted in the accusations and torments by John Stearne (Robert Russell), a man his equal in brutality.
+Knowing these two men were real-life historical figures makes the action even more challenging to watch.

 When he arrests and tortures Father Lowes (Rupert Davies), Lowes’s niece’s fiancé (Ian Ogilvy) decides to put an end to Hopkins’s sleazy practices and goes on a quest to seek vengeance.

-Before they are murdered they are typically tortured until they ultimately confess to crimes out of desperation and perceived relief.
-The common mode of death is either hanging or burning to death.
+Before they are murdered, they are typically tortured until they ultimately confess to crimes out of desperation and perceived relief.
+The standard mode of death is either hanging or burning to death.

-One unfortunate victim has her hands and legs bound and drowns, followed by one of the witch hunters professing how her death was unfortunate because she was innocent all along.
+One unfortunate victim has her hands and legs bound and drowns, followed by one of the witch hunters professing how her death was tragic because she was innocent all along.

-In horror films, the most frightening situations are the ones that can conceivably occur in real-life whether it be a home-invasion, a psycho with a knife, or burning at the stake in the 1600s.
+In horror films, the most frightening situations are the ones that can conceivably occur in real life, whether it be a home invasion, a psycho with a knife, or being burned at the stake in the 1600s.

 Food for thought and an additional component that makes Witchfinder General relevant.

-Witchfinder General (1968) is not an easy watch and the faint of heart may want to avoid this one, but the realism and the rich atmosphere make it a success.
+Witchfinder General (1968) is not an easy watch, and the faint of heart may want to avoid it, but its realism and rich atmosphere make it a success.

 The lit candles, an old castle, potent red and blue costumes, and one of the greatest horror legends of all time make this a must-watch among horror fans.